 After a few photo sessions we were taken to the best silverware shop located in the lanes outside the fort.
 The shop had some of the best silver jewellery and finally after some coaxing and heavy duty bargaining, we settled for some anklets and toe rings.

 Later, that evening we bid adieu to Sahil, thanked him for taking us around and entertaining us nonstop with his ‘international’ jokes.
 Sahil then insisted we take a photo with him and asked us to write a review on his diary.
 As we browsed the pages we came across many positive reviews written in Spanish, Korean, French and Japanese all praising Sahil’s versatile knowledge of Jaisalmer and its best kept secrets .
 We wrote an honest appraisal and gave a heavy tip after which someone insisted we store him in our hearts forever.
 We promised to do so as we all burst into loud bawdy laughter.

 Later we were taken to a nearby tent where a ‘cultural programme’ awaited us.
 A huge bonfire was set up in the centre along with a small stage for the performers.
-As we watched the dancers and singers I realised that even though I might have watched this on TV it’s something else to see a live dancer moving her body to the haunting melodies of ancient bard like singers .
+As we watched the dancers and singers I realised that even though I might have watched this on TV, it was a different experience to see a live dancer moving her body to the haunting melodies of ancient bard-like singers .
 Some of the dancers were mystical and enthralled the audience with their wondrous talents.
-I must confess I came across such beautiful people in this desert town from gypsies to beggars to random camel touts: they were all gorgeous and oh! so handsome!
+I must confess I came across such beautiful people in this desert town from gypsies to beggars to random camel touts.
+They were all gorgeous and oh-so-handsome!